jjonescz/awe/gradient/README.md

 4. Create and start Gradient notebook.
 Skip if testing locally.

-   - Provide Git repository as workspace (`https://github.com/jjonescz/awe`).
+   - Ensure Git repository is not set.
    - Select the pushed Docker image (`janjones/awe-gradient`) as [custom container](https://docs.paperspace.com/gradient/explore-train-deploy/notebooks/create-a-notebook/notebook-containers).
      Set the command to `/run.sh`.